Gol Gappay/ Pani Puri Recipe - Yummy Traditional

 gol gappe recipe

-Since my childhood, I love this much that I ran fast towards the vendor when I heard the voice of Gol Gappa Wala Gol Gappa Wala immediately asked for the required amount from my mother to buy this tangy and spicy snack, My mother always used to scold me for having this unhygienic snack but who listen of her literally my unforgettable memories of my childhood I never forget it
+Since my childhood, I have loved this much that I ran fast towards the vendor when I heard the voice of Gol Gappa Wala Gol Gappa Wala immediately asked for the required amount from my mother to buy this tangy and spicy snack, My mother always used to scold me for having this unhygienic snack but who listen of her literally my unforgettable memories of my childhood I never forget it.

 I wish could go back to my childhood that’s not possible

-I would try my best of making at home while I am a good cook my family’s people also love my cooking, So I started searching and searching on the net and surrounding my area just because I had some reservation regarding making gol gappy and was not sure that I could make it the same as the market But Alhamdulillah
+I would try my best to make it at home while I am a good cook my family’s people also loves my cooking, So I started searching and searching on the net and surrounding my area just because I had some reservations regarding making gol gappy and was not sure that I could make it the same as the market But Alhamdulillah

 how to make panipuri recipe